cn0047/stash/ed/mySql/README.md

     * Table level locking.
 Slower than InnoDB for tables that are frequently being inserted to or updated, because the entire table is locked for any insert or update.
     * Faster than InnoDB on the whole as a result of the simpler structure thus much less costs of server resources.
     * Especially good for read-intensive (select) tables.
+    * (The maximum number of indexes per MyISAM table is 64.
+The maximum number of columns per index is 16.)
 * MEMORY
 * CSV
 * ARCHIVE